microsoft/PSDocs/docs/keywords/PSDocs/en-US/about_PSDocs_Keywords.md

 - `Name` - The name or header of the section.
 - `If` - A condition to determine if the section block should be included in the markdown document.
-- `Force` - Force the creation of the section even if the section has not content.
+- `Force` - Force the creation of the section even if the section has no content.

 Examples: